 - Test your idea out.
 Ask a few friends what they think.
 Consider what kind of resources you will need to make it a success.
 Bounce it off a Fundraising lead for more feedback and insider tips!

 - Get a team together.
 Make a list of tasks, find out what skills people have, and try to give them tasks they’ll enjoy.
 Make sure everyone knows what their responsibilities are.

 - Come up with a back-up plan.
 For example, what will you do if it rains?

 - Do research and estimate how many people might turn up.
 What is the minimum number of people you’ll need to make money?
 What’s the maximum number of people you can accommodate?

 - Think about the best date.
 Avoid competing with another local function or a major TV event, for example.
 Agree on a realistic timetable and give each task a deadline.

-- Bring materials about the organization you’re fundraising for – email your Regional Organizer for tips and sample materials at email@example.com!
+- Bring materials about the organization you’re fundraising for – contact a Fundraising for tips and sample materials on Slack or at firstname.lastname@example.org!

 - Remember to thank everyone involved and let them know how much they’ve raised.

 - Merch: sell STAND merchandise like stickers, shirts, or water bottles.